 WHERE IS BARCELONA & HOW TO GET THERE

-Barcelona is located on the north-east coast of Spain on the Meditteranean Sea.
+Barcelona is located on the northeast coast of Spain on the Meditteranean Sea.
 The population of Barcelona is 1.6 million.

 The two most common ways of reaching Barcelona are by plane or by train.

 Barcelona International Airport is very well connected with daily flights available from anywhere in Europe and also international arrivals from the UAE and South America.
-I always use CheapOair to search and book all of my flights as they generally have the cheapest rates.
+I always use Skyscanner to search and book all of my flights as they generally have the cheapest rates.

 Arriving in Barcelona by train is the next best option for reaching this seaside city in Spain.
-Daily trains operate in and out of Barcelona Train Station, connecting Barcelona from other major countries in Europe such as Portugal, France, Switzerland, Germany, and the United Kingdom to name a few.
+Daily trains operate in and out of Barcelona Train Station, connecting Barcelona to other major countries in Europe such as Portugal, France, Switzerland, Germany, and the United Kingdom to name a few.